lcates/perbyte.github.io/_posts/2014-07-01-Fake-Static-Linking-Content.md

 *Use [ILMerge][ilmerge].*

 **I forgot to mention that this system I'm working in often runs as an ASP.NET website which means a lot of dynamic compilation.
 Namespaces are critical, unique ones are good.
-Now we hae duplicates and many existing pages that I can't control will likely break.**
+Now we have duplicates and many existing pages that I can't control will likely break.**

-*I got it you can try to [embed the assembly][richter].*
+*I got it.
+You can try to [embed the assembly][richter].*

 **Good idea except for that you need to have control over the host and neither the web site nor the actual main application allow for that.**